MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 you might get into trouble but these can be remapped.
 Regarding vanilla SMW?
-I made sure to add all functionalities, from the Yoshi's House message to Switch Palace messages.
+I made sure to add all functionalities, from the Yoshi's House message to Switch Palace messages, although strictly speaking, this only applies to SMW edited by Lunar Magic.
+It is possible to modify the original code but the advantages thereof are limited since most people use Lunar Magic.

-I even made sure it also works with colour addition (that includes the ghost house mist as well as level modes 1E and 1F) but colour subtraction with layer 3 on subscreen is unfortunatelly impossible to solve.
+I even made sure it also works with colour addition (that includes the ghost house mist as well as level modes 1E and 1F) but colour half-addition and subtraction with layer 3 on subscreen is unfortunatelly difficult to solve (it requires layer 3 to be on mainscreen but SMW by default doesn't use the main/subscreen mirrors to easily handle that, alongside separate mirros for windowing on main and subscreeen).

-HDMA depends: Layer 3 position?
+HDMA, depends: Layer 3 position?
 Can be forgotten immediately.
 Windowing?
 Since the message still uses windowing, they should be avoided as well.
-Anything else (including what is commonly understood as HDMA i.e. colour gradients) still work.
+Anything else (including what is commonly understood as HDMA i.e. colour gradients) still works.

 Retry?
 There are some complications between Retry and message box patches.
-However, I actually planned this with retry, though you have to enable Retry compatibility in InlineMessageNmi.asm.
+However, I actually planned this with retry, though you have to enable Retry compatibility in the settings.
+What doesn't work, though, are global messages.
+This is because retry uses the message numbers to determine its state.
+This doesn't mean global messages can't work with retry ever but it does mean you need a separate message number for global messages.
+I didn't include such a compatibility because doing so means I need to make some additional hijacks with the Yoshi message and also guarantees modification for all other message code, alongside taking some freeRAM in the shadow RAM area (which is sparse and suitable for individual variables than the bulk this patch uses).
+(This also is one of the reasons why the NMI code originally isn't as optimised as it can be because I need two bytes of freeRAM to preserve the VRAM position.)

 Message box patches should be generally avoided because my patch writes messages differently than these patches do.
 This includes patches which modify the intro message